Lead & Background Vocalist

 Orlando now sings, plays a tenor pan (Steel Drum), saxaphone and keyboards, for his solo performances, that features Reggae, Soca, Calypso, Latin and other styles of music from the Caribbean.

-You can get more information about Orlando Phillips on his own website!
+You can get more information about Orlando Phillips on his website!

 Greg is a self taught musician.
 He started playing boxes, chairs,tables, cups and glasses,with knives, forks and anything he could get his hands on, at an early age!
 He began playing real drums at 9 yrs old and singing with his brothers.
 Occasionally, Greg would sing lead.
 He would sing tunes by the Jackson Five, "Never Can Say Good Bye" and the Osmonds Brothers,"One Bad Apple".
 The Phillips brothers performed at family gatherings, and in front of dinner guest, at parties for Dads fellow employees.
-His father, Dr. George McKenzie Phillips, M.D. ,of Crownsville State Hospital, bought him a full fledged, five piece drum set at 12.
-It was given to him when he graduated from South Shore Elementary School in Crownsville, Maryland.
+His father, Dr. George McKenzie Phillips, M.D. ,of Crownsville State Hospital, bought him a full fledged, five piece drum set at 12, when he graduated from Elementary School!
+Greg began playing with his brother's at basement parties, local bars, and clubs at 14 yrs old.
+The first band was, "J.R. and the Royals", named after George Jr.!
+The band later became Licyndiana, adding Renee Diggs.
+Licyndiana changed their name to Starpoint, made a demo, and started looking for contracts with major recording labels.

-At 21yrs of age, Greg signed his first recording contract with Starpoint.
+Starpoint signed their first recording contract.
 Starpoint signed to Chocolate City Records, a subsidiary of Casablanca and Polygram Records.
-In 1985, Starpoint resigned a record deal with Elektra Asylum Records/Warner Bro.
-They sold over 600,000 records with the album "Restless".
-They were presented with a Gold record after a concert at Madison Square Garden in New York City!
-Greg would do a drum solo at every show with standing ovations right before going into Starpoints' hit song , (on the Restless album), "Object Of My Desire"
+In 1985, Starpoint resigned a new recording contract with Elektra Asylum Records/Warner Bro.
+They sold over 600,000 records with the album "Restless"!
+Greg would do a drum solo at every show with standing ovations right before going into Starpoints' hit song , (on the Restless album),"Object Of My Desire"

 Greg's style in playing the drums gave Starpoint a driving force.
 He helped to create the arrangements for "Live" shows and some of the albums.
 He was a big contribution to the writing direction of the band.

-Greg has worked with many artist and musicians all through the years of his musical career, ranging in different musical styles and genres.
-He has always loved to perform and will continue performing with many people on his musical quest.
+Greg worked with many artist and musicians all through the years of his musical career, ranging in different musical styles and genres.
+He has always loved to perform and will continue performing with many people on his musical journey!

-Ky played second bass on the first two albums and some keyboard parts live.
-Ernesto along with Kayode co-wrote the title song "Keep On It" on the second album released and Starpoint's hit single,"Object Of My Desire" on the "Restless" album!
+Ky played second bass guitar on the first two albums and some keyboard parts duringlive performances.
+He was mostly known for his choreographic moves and dance style during the performances!
+Ernesto along with Kayode co-wrote the title song "Keep On It" on the second album and Starpoint's hit single,"Object Of My Desire" on the "Restless" album!